 Enjoy with a hot cuppa.

 You can store these ANZAC biscuits in an airtight container at room temperature for literally weeks; that’s the whole point of ANZAC biscuits, they were designed to send to the troops abroad so they wouldn’t spoil in transit.
+We will remember them.

 Sometimes I use a mixture of wholegrain oats and instant oats (the really small thin ones, for textural balance.
 This photo was made using all instant oats.